e10v/tea-tasting/README.md

 - Randomly splits the provided dataset on treatment and control multiple times.
 - Optionally, updates the treatment data in each split.
-- Calculates results in each split.
+- Calculates results for each split.
 - Summarizes statistics of the simulations.

 This can be useful for A/A tests and for power analysis.